open-telemetry/oteps/text/0123-improve-span-status-api.md

 used together with an error message string "Failed to find user {UserName}".
 Another mitigation might be adding language specific overloads that handle additional error types.

+The current proposal only gives one string which can be used either for a freeform message or a textual status code.
+Adding a 2nd string to the StatusData would allow both to be collected SxS.
+This is another example of increasing expressivity at the cost of some complexity.
+I'd be happy to see this added if the community agreed.

 If all the data collected by the API is transmitted to the back-end this also increases the size of transmitted telemetry, but the exporter authors always